danieltrianaa/NFT-card-web-component/README.md

 # NFT Card Web Component Gallery

-This project is a mini-gallery of fake NFT collections, where you can show and hide the images with a toggle switch.
-I created the cards and the toggle switch as a reusable [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for putting into practice what I've learned.
+This project is a mini-gallery of fake NFT collections where you can show and hide the NFTs with a toggle switch.
+I created the cards and the toggle switch as reusable [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for putting into practice what I've learned.

 ## Preview